jamjambles/drums/README.md

 # drums
-Arduino code to control the drum machine
+Arduino code to control the drums.
+Requires 8 PWM outputs on hardware.
+Tested using the arduino mega 2560.